Through active and participatory learning, this course aims to equip participants with a solid understanding of proposal and report writing

 RedR UK is committed to making our courses accessible to any organisation, regardless of size.
 We offer course scholarships for eligible participants who meet specific criteria.
 For more information on RedR UK Scholarships and how to apply, please click here.

 Any questions?
-Check out our Terms and Conditions here, or contact email@example.com.
+Check out our Terms and Conditions here, our Frequently Asked Questions or contact firstname.lastname@example.org.

 In case of any complaints, please email email@example.com